collerhatguy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A closure is created in between the curly brackets every time they are called.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name stays constant but the roll differs on situation.

 c.
 What is the lexical scope of `newRoll`?
+It may only be referenced inside the function it was called and in functions created inside it.

 ### Task 3 - Stretch Goals